vinaypartapsingh1812-jpg/Hindi-Authorship-Attribution-Dataset/README.md

 # 📊 Hindi Authorship Attribution Dataset

-A curated dataset for multi-author Hindi authorship attribution and stylometric analysis, designed to support advanced research in Natural Language Processing (NLP) for low-resource languages.
+A curated dataset for multi-author Hindi authorship attribution, designed to support research in Natural Language Processing (NLP) for low-resource languages.

 ---